Y-Sulphuris/microforum/readme.md

 # Features

 You can create posts, comments and messages.
-You can also edit and delete them.<br>
+You can edit and delete them as well.<br>
 You can also change your avatar to a cat picture (or whatever you have in your downloads)